freakMCD/aslstatus/README.md

 ---
 # compile

-it is sucssefuly compiling with
+it is successfully compiling with
 * `clang`
 * `tcc`
 * `gcc`

 you can find out more in [config.mk](config.mk)

-and add some optimization with uncomenting `LTO` and `OPT`
+and add some optimization with uncommenting `LTO` and `OPT`

 ---